Non-commutative desingularization of determinantal varieties, II: Arbitrary minors: Introduction

+where $t(\alpha)$ is the number of ways to add a box to $\alpha$ without making any row longer than $m-l$. \end{theorem} }

+Note that the representations defining the relations listed above, for example $F^\svee\otimes F^\svee \subset (F^\svee \otimes F^\svee)^{\oplus 2}$, are \emph{not} induced by the obvious diagonal inclusions; there are some non-trivial scalars appearing.
+A precise description of the relations with explicit scalars is given in Theorem~\ref{thm:explicitrels}.

 Now let $K$ be general again.
-We have taken care to state Theorem~\ref{thm:A} in algebraic language but as in~\cite{Buchweitz-Leuschke-VandenBergh:2010} we are only able to prove these results by invoking algebraic geometry, i.e.\ by constructing a suitable tilting bundle on the Springer resolution of $\Spec R$.
+We have taken care to state Theorems~\ref{thm:desing} and~\ref{thm:quiverintro} in algebraic language but as in~\cite{Buchweitz-Leuschke-VandenBergh:2010} the proofs proceed by invoking algebraic geometry, i.e.\ by constructing a suitable tilting bundle on the Springer resolution of $\Spec R$.

-Write $\GG = \Grass(l,F) \cong \Grass(l,m)$ for the Grassmannian variety of $l$-dimensional subspaces of $F$, and let $\pi \colon \GG \to K$ be the structure morphism to the base scheme $\Spec K$.
+Write $\GG = \Grass(l,F) \cong \Grass(l,m)$ for the Grassmannian variety of $l$-dimensional subspaces of $F$, and let $\pi \colon \GG \to \Spec K$ be the structure morphism to the base scheme $\Spec K$.
 On $\GG$ we have a tautological exact sequence of vector bundles